1800 91 1800

 - Patient Safety: Recording calls can be used to ensure that patients are receiving accurate medical advice, and to provide a record of the advice given for future reference.

 - Remote Consultations: Recording calls can be used to record remote consultations, which can be helpful for both the patient and the GP for future reference.

 In short, call recording can be a handy tool for medical practices.
 It can help with staff training, quality control, compliance, dispute resolution, record keeping, patient safety, and remote consultations.
 It can make sure that patients are getting the best possible service.

 Call forwarding can redirect calls to a different number or extension when the surgery is closed or staff is unavailable.
 This way, patients can always reach someone, even in an emergency.

 IVR (Interactive Voice Response)

 IVRs can provide patients with automated information such as surgery hours, directions, and contact information.
 Handy for patients who are calling outside of regular office hours.

 An IVR system can also be integrated with appointment scheduling software, which can help to ensure that appointments are booked at the most convenient times for patients and that there are no conflicts with other appointments.
 This can help to reduce the number of missed appointments and ensure that patients receive the care they need as quickly as possible.

 Queueing can assist medical practices on their busiest days.
-It ensures that every call is answered and that patients do not have to repeatedly call the surgery.
+It ensures that every call is answered and that patients do not have to call the surgery repeatedly.

-Useful information such as estimated wait times, and call-back options can help improve the overall experience.
+Information such as estimated wait times and call-back options can help improve the overall experience.